 - Heel Realization: John actually does realize that the things he's doing to Woodcock are wrong, and revenge won't resolve anything.
-Woodcock, on the other hand never does own up to the abuse he put John through as a child, even outright telling him, "It was just gym class!"
+Woodcock, on the other hand, never does own up to the abuse he put John through as a child, even outright telling him "It was just gym class!"

 - Sadist Teacher: Woodcock is the gym teacher from hell.
 Nedderman even implies that he killed an asthmatic boy by working him too hard.
 This turns out to not be true, however.

-- Unsympathetic Comedy Protagonist: You have to feel sorry for John after the years of abuse he endured from Woodcock, but sneaking into Woodcock's house, nearly ruining his mother's chance at happiness, embarrassing Woodcock at a public awards ceremony, challenging him to a fight (and then seriously injuring him) is crossing the line.
+- Unsympathetic Comedy Protagonist: You have to feel sorry for John after the years of abuse he endured from Woodcock, but sneaking into Woodcock's house, nearly ruining his mother's chance at happiness, embarrassing Woodcock at a public awards ceremony, and challenging him to a fight (then seriously injuring him) is crossing the line.

 - Roger Ebert pointed out in his review that John's self-help book can't possibly be any different than any other self-help book, and that John is a bit of a charlatan, making money off other people's weaknesses and fears.
 He also felt that the film implies that John hasn't kept in touch with his mother much since becoming a popular author, and the only reason he's visiting her, is because his book tour happens to be stopping through his hometown.